View Document Text

 Item 17 Voting Client Securities

-Proxy voting is an important right of clients, and reasonable care is taken to exercise these
+Proxy voting is an important client right, and B&G takes reasonable care to exercise these rights

-rights properly and in a timely manner.
-When B&G has discretionary authority to vote client
+properly and in a timely manner.
+When B&G has discretionary authority to vote client proxies, it

-proxies, it votes in the best interests of its clients, following its proxy policies and procedures.
+votes in the best interests of its clients, following B&G’s proxy policies and procedures.

 B&G does not vote proxies in-house.
-Instead, we have engaged Broadridge’s ProxyEdge
+Instead, B&G has engaged Broadridge’s ProxyEdge

-platform to facilitate proxy voting and maintain records of all proxy activities.
-This open-
+platform to facilitate proxy voting and maintain records of all proxy activities for individual

-architecture platform allows B&G to select from multiple proxy advisory firms to provide
+managed accounts.
+This open-architecture platform allows B&G to select from multiple proxy

-recommendations for proxy voting.
-B&G has chosen Glass Lewis as our advisory firm, which
+advisory firms for voting recommendations.
+B&G has chosen Glass Lewis as its advisory firm.

-evaluates issuers based on factors such as the reputation, experience, and competence of the
+Glass Lewis evaluates issuers based on factors such as the reputation, experience, and

 B&G’s complete proxy voting policy and procedures, as well as those of its proxy voting service

-providers, are maintained in writing and available for client review upon request.
-Additionally,
+providers, are maintained in writing and are available for client review upon request.

-B&G’s proxy voting records are available exclusively to our clients.
-Clients may contact B&G at
+Additionally, proxy voting records are also available to clients upon request.
+Clients may

-the phone number provided in this document if they have questions or wish to review these
+contact B&G at the phone number provided in this Brochure if they have questions or wish to

-For these service, Broadridge collects a fee equal to 12% of any settlement account received.
+services, Broadridge collects a fee equal to 12% of any settlement amount received.
+This fee

 Item 18 Financial Information